-BotFramework DirectLine API Server
+BotFramework DirectLine Token Server

-The Bot Framework DirectLine API Server extension is designed with the Bot Framework developer in mind.
+The Bot Framework DirectLine Token Server extension is designed with the Bot Framework developer in mind.
 It's purpose is to easily allow a developer to "spin up" a token server for use with their BotFramework-DirectLineJS based clients, such as Web Chat or any other custom-built solutions.

 By updating the (localhost) port and including the Bot Framework DirectLine channel secret, a token server can be started with a click of a button.
 Thus, saving the developer time that can be better used in actual development.

-This is accomplished by use of the DirectLine API, part of Microsoft's Bot Framework ecosystem, which provides a set of endpoints useful in communicating with a Bot Framework bot.
-The DirectLine APIs serve as the bridge between the user's client and the DirectLine service connector/bot.
-User input is sent to the DirectLine service, in the form of an outgoing activity, which then forwards it to the bot (user => bot).
-It also receives incoming activities which can then be displayed to the user (bot => user).
+This is accomplished by use of the DirectLine API, part of Microsoft's Bot Framework ecosystem, which provides a set of endpoints useful in communicating with a Bot Framework SDK/Composer or Power Virtual Agent bot.
+The DirectLine APIs serve as the bridge between the user's client and the DirectLine service connector.
+User input is sent to the DirectLine service, in the form of an outgoing activity, which is then forwarded to the bot (user => bot).
+The DirectLine service also receives incoming activities from the bot which are then forwarded to the client and displayed to the user (bot => user).

 Why is a token server necessary when the DirectLine channel secret can be used directly within the client?

-By using a token server, the secret is stored on a seperate server.
+By using a token server, the secret is stored on a separate server.
 A call to the token server will, subsequently, call the DirectLine service exchanging the secret for a token.
 This token is returned back to the client finalizing the connection.

 Features

-- Option to clear the secret from settings
+- Clear the secret from settings

 - If the port is not specified by the developer, it will default to port 3000

-- Option to start and stop the local server
+- Start and stop the local server

 Requirements